sharozmirza/golang-tutorial/README.md

 ...
 ...

 // A struct method of the Person struct.
-Since it is a struct method, it doesn't have any parameter related to the struct. func (p Person) Greet() {
+Since it is a struct method, it doesn't have any parameter related to the struct.
+It has a receiver type (p Person) instead func (p Person) Greet() {
     fmt.Println("Hello, my name is", p.FirstName, p.LastName)
 }